BaasixBaasix

 // extensions/baasix-schedule-task-processor/index.js

-import schedule from "node-schedule";
+import schedule from 'node-schedule';

-import { getSequelize } from "../../baasix/utils/database";
+import { TasksService, ItemsService } from '@baasix/baasix';

 // Run every 5 minutes

-const job = schedule.scheduleJob("*/5 * * * *", async function () {
+const job = schedule.scheduleJob('*/5 * * * *', async function () {

 // Check if another task is already running